PyChina/weekly/content/Issue/issue-405.md

     + REAL PYTHON
     + 课程

-In this course, you’ll explore Python modules and Python packages, two mechanisms that facilitate modular programming.
+In this course, you'll explore Python modules and Python packages, two mechanisms that facilitate modular programming.
 See how to write and import modules so you can optimize the structure of your own programs and make them more maintainable.

 (`是也乎:`